Bindhyabasini Temple: Legend on the establishment of the temple

-The king of Kaski, Sidddhi Narayan Shah or the king of Parbat Khadgaman Malla saw a dream about establishing a temple for goddess Bindhyabasini.
+The king of Kaski, Siddhi Narayan Shah, or the king of Parbat Khadgaman Malla had a dream about establishing a temple for the goddess Bindhyabasini.
 He had his men go to Bindhyachal Parbat (currently in Uttar Pradesh, India) to bring back a statue of the goddess.
-The men when returning set camp for a night in the current location of the temple.
+The men when returning set up camp for a night at the current location of the temple.
 When they woke up the next morning to resume their journey, they found they couldn't lift the statue from the ground.
-When informed of the situation, the king directed his people to establish the temple and hence the beginning of Bindhyabasini Temple.
+When informed of the situation, the king directed his people to establish the temple, hence the beginning of the Bindhyabasini Temple.